Lall-091/sql-docs/docs/integration-services/scale-out/scale-out-support-for-high-availability.md

 1. You have to set up an Azure domain.
 Windows Server Failover Clustering requires all computers in the cluster to be members of the same domain.
 For more info, see [Enable Microsoft Entra Domain Services using the Azure portal](/azure/active-directory-domain-services/create-instance).

 2. You have to set up an Azure load balancer.
 This is a requirement for the availability group listener.
-For more info, see [Tutorial: Load balance internal traffic with Basic Load Balancer to VMs using the Azure portal](/azure/load-balancer/tutorial-load-balancer-basic-internal-portal).
+For more info, see [Configure a load balancer and availability group listener](/azure/azure-sql/virtual-machines/windows/availability-group-load-balancer-portal-configure).

 ## 8. Update the Scale Out Master address in SSISDB